ziangxiao/ziangxiao.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 I am a 4th yr Ph.D candidate in Computer Science at [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
-I do reserach in Artificial Intelligence and Human-Computer Interaction.
+I do reserach in Human-Computer Interaction and Artificial Intelligence.
 I am co-advised by Prof. [Hari Sundaram](http://sundaram.cs.illinois.edu/) and Prof. [Karrie Karahalios](http://www.karriekarahalios.com/).
 Prior my Ph.D, I completed my B.S. in Psychology and Statistics & Computer Science at University of Illinois with Prof. [Dov Cohen](https://psychology.illinois.edu/directory/profile/dovcohen).

-My research interest lies at the interaction of technology and human behavior.
-I am particularly interested in how we can use technology to understand human behavior and what's the pros and cons of technology in persuasion.
+I am particularly interested in how we can use technology to better understand human behavior and how technology can be used to alter the decision making process.
+I work on conversational agents with current focus on information elicitation, trust, emotion, and long-term companionship.

+I am currently building a research platfrom, "Petri", that aimed to help behavioral researchers to take their lab experiments to the wild.
+If you have any thoughts on how could we use technologies to better understand ourselves, I am more than happy to chat!

+I am also working on projects in the area of persuasion, misinformation, and educational technology.

 > **NEWS**
 > My paper [*If I Hear You Correctly: Building and Evaluating Interview Chatbots with Active Listening Skills*]() is accepted by CHI 20!